Samsterr/sir-squirrel-assistant/README.md

 # Known Issues
 These are the current known issues right now
-* KQE Event isn't handled properly
-* Battle Events being inconsistent at times
+* Battle Events being inconsistent at times (Testing Fix right now)

 # Bug Reporting
 Please let me know about any issues you face with Sir Squirrel and I will do my best to look into it.